Chandigarh Group of Colleges: Placements

-The highest placement gone is 1.07 cr. by off campus placement and on campus with 45.9 lakhs in 2022 at Amazon.
+In 2017, 457 multinational corporations, including Amazon, Microsoft, and HP, visited CGC Landran with 4900 placement offers.
+HP, Wipro, Cognizant, and IBM visited CGC University Mohali with more than 27 job offers.
+In 2018, the university was recognised as the best institution for placements in Punjab by Amarinder Singh, the Chief Minister of Punjab.

 Research and development

-Chandigarh Group of Colleges is one of the top 10 institutes in India in terms of number of patents filed.
-CGC has MoU with the National Institute of Electronics & Information Technology for Entrepreneurship, R&D Projects and training.
-CGC is a member of the AI and Deep learning project under Newton Bhabha Fund sanctioned by UK's Royal Academy of Engineering.
-The school was granted ₹23 lakh aid by Indian Council of Medical Research for the development of nanotechnology-based lung cancer vaccine.
+CGC Landran is placed within the top ten Indian institutes by patents filed.
+CGC Landran has a memorandum of understanding with the National Institute of Electronics & Information Technology for entrepreneurship, research and development projects, and training.
+The institute is a member of the artificial intelligence and deep learning project under the Newton Bhabha Fund, sanctioned by the UK's Royal Academy of Engineering.
+The college was granted ₹23 lakh by the Indian Council of Medical Research for the development of a nanotechnology-based lung cancer vaccine.